The Stoic Personality: How to be Tough And Resilient In Adversity

 Being stoic is not expressing masculinity, but an attribute of humanity that should be paid attention to.

-Stoicism might look like harmful masculinity or alpha male posture, but it’s far from those.
+It might look like harmful masculinity or alpha male posture, but it’s far from that.
 You are not stoic to impress or to earn yourself the alpha male badge.

 The ultimate goal is to achieve inner peace and happiness by focusing on what you can control, rather than obsessing over what you can’t.